Tel: 020 7828 8253

 A cartel is effectively an agreement between businesses not to compete with each other.
 Agreements can be in relation to many things but often include price, output levels, credit terms, customer base, regional supply areas to name but a few.
 These agreements are prohibited by the Competition Act 1998 and the Treaty on the Functioning of the European Union.
 Individuals such as directors and employees can be prosecuted under the Enterprise Act 2002 for participating in certain specified cartels which involve price fixing, market sharing, bid rigging or the limitation of production/supply.

-This is an area which has very recently changed with the introduction of the Competition and Markets Authority (CMA) which was created on 1 April 2014.
+This is an area which has changed with the introduction of the Competition and Markets Authority (CMA) which was created on 1 April 2014.
 The agency is derived from the Office of Fair Trading and the Competition Commission.
 Prior to this change, the prosecution were required to prove that the individual director/employee had acted dishonestly which resulted in very few prosecutions in this area.
 The requirement to prove an element of dishonesty has now been removed and is likely to bring about wide ranging implications for businesses and their directors and employees.

 A leniency policy is operated by which the first person through the door to confess to his involvement in a cartel and implicate others should result in immunity from prosecution.
 This whole area is somewhat delicate.
 It even involves rewards for tipping off.
 We can expect much increased activity in these areas.